Travelpro Platinum Magna 2 Review

 The main exterior pocket on this bag can hold a 16" laptop, though it did make the bag a little front heavy and prone to tipping over.

 This carry-on is loaded with many useful features for the business or frequent traveler.
 The tri-fold suiter folds up into itself, keeping your suit or fancy dresses as close to wrinkle-free as possible.
-The compression straps have a pocket attached on each side for stowing small items like a phone charger, and they cover all of your belongings, which ensures that nothing goes flying out in case you need to open your bag in the airport.
+The compression straps have a pocket attached on each side for stowing small items like a phone charger, and they cover all of your belongings, ensuring that nothing goes flying out in case you need to open your bag in the airport.

-It doesn't have an integrated lock but the zipper tabs have large enough holes for one.
-This bag does comes with an expandable zipper, similar to the Travelpro Maxlite 4 22, which adds 1.5 inches to the width of the bag.
+It doesn't have an integrated lock, but the zipper tabs have large enough holes for one.
+This bag comes with an expandable zipper, similar to the Travelpro Maxlite 22, which adds 1.5 inches to the width of the bag.
 While this takes it over the legal carry-on limit, it is a nice feature in case you cannot fit all your dirty clothes back in the bag on the way home and/or just prefer to check it.

 The style of this bag is basic yet classic.
-The black leather strips on the front of the bag and on the handles add a nice contrast, and overall this bag has a little more style than the similarly shaped Maxlite 4.
+The black leather strips on the front of the bag and on the handles add a nice contrast, and overall this bag has a little more style than the similarly shaped Maxlite.
 While this bag is classy enough for business and leisure travel, it doesn't quite make a statement like the Samsonite Inova 20.

 This bag is best suited for business or casual travel where you won't be lugging it up and down stairs or on public transportation.
 The expanding sides make this a great option for travelers who like to carry-on while traveling to a destination (in case their luggage gets misplaced when checked), but check it on the way home after buying a bunch of souvenirs.

-While we did like the Travelpro Platinum Magna 2 expandable carry-on bag, it fell a little short compared to the competition.
+While we did like the Platinum Magna expandable carry-on bag, it fell a little short compared to the competition.
 It does have some great features for business or casual travel, but ultimately we preferred the Eagle Creek Tarmac AWD Carry-On and Briggs and Riley Baseline Domestic over this model.

 This collection also features 20", 24", 26" and 28" expandable bags, as well as 21", 25" and 29" expandable spinner bags.